 Our next stop will be the city of Corinth, after a short photo stop at the Corinth Canal to enjoy the magnificent view.
 Our visit to Corinth will include the Archaeological site of Ancient Corinth, which was part of St. Paul’s missionary travels and where he is said to have written his most familiar letters in the New Testament, First and Second Corinthians.

 We will also visit the Museum, the Bema, the Market Place and the Temple

 Return to Athens late in the afternoon, dinner at the hotel and overnight

 Enjoy your breakfast at the hotel in Athens

 Check out from the hotel.
-Our representative will accompany you to the port of Piraeus for embarkation to the M/V Celestyal Olympia for 4 Days / 3 Nights Iconic Aegean Cruise.
+Our representative will accompany you to the port of Piraeus to embark on our cruise ship for 4 Days / 3 Nights cruising around the Greek islands and Turkey.